 As for red wine selections, opt for a versatile Pinot Noir or a snazzy Shiraz.
 Both of these are typically low in tannin structure.
 They also have an easy-going palate presence that will sustain and complement a spicy gumbo.

-If you are trying something seafood or shellfish-based like Cajun catfish, shrimp creole, or a crayfish entree, stick with a white wine.
+If you are trying something seafood- or shellfish-based like Cajun catfish, shrimp creole, or a crawfish entrée, stick with white wines.
 This will offer refreshment and the wines maintain a brisk component in their structure that will stand up to the food.